 But by choosing instead to publicly place its bet on streaming, AT&T sent a strong signal to DIRECTV subscribers that it didn’t believe satellite TV had a strong future.
 This decision combined with the tidal wave of press coverage about cord-cutting eventually helped convince millions of DIRECTV subs to drop service.
 If AT&T doesn’t believe in DIRECTV, why should we?

-It was a lose-lose for everyone.
+AT&T’s handling of DIRECTV was a classic lose-lose for everyone.

 Have a question about new TV technologies?
 Send it to The TV Answer Man at swann@tvpredictions.com.
 Please include your first name and hometown in your message.